BrianInGermany/americansingermany/README.md

 **Go to <a href="http://join.americansingermany.club">http://join.americansingermany.club</a> to hang out with like-minded Americans in our online community!**

 We're currently a "klein aber fein" collection of around 120 folks organized on Slack, growing by the day.
-Our members from across the country post on a pleasant variety of expat-related topics in our main chat as well as our many channels for topics and locations.
+Our members from across the country post on a variety of expat-related topics in our main chat as well as our many channels for topics and locations.

 Meet new friends and join group chats about topics you're interested in, like #immigration-etc, or for your own local area, like #berlin!